mesosphere/dcos-commons/docs/pages/operations-guide.md

 ### Task logs

 When the issue being diagnosed has to do with the service tasks, e.g. a given task is crash looping, the task logs will likely provide more information.
 The tasks being run as a part of a service are registered against a framework matching the service name.
-Therefore we should pick `<service-name>` from this list to view a list of tasks specific to that service.
+Therefore, we should pick `<service-name>` from this list to view a list of tasks specific to that service.

 [<img src="img/ops-guide-framework-tasks-service.png" alt="listing of tasks running in a framework (Service tasks)" width="400"/>](img/ops-guide-framework-tasks-service.png)

-In the above list we see separate lists of Active and Completed tasks:
+In the above list, we see separate lists of Active and Completed tasks:
 - Active tasks are still running.
 These give a picture of the current activity of the service.
 - Completed tasks have exited for some reason, whether successfully or due to a failure.
 These give a picture of recent activity of the service. **Note:** Older completed tasks will be automatically garbage collected and their data may no longer be available here.